IRS Whistleblower Program: Getting Money from the IRS

 Whistleblower claims will be rejected if they are speculative or not credible.

-The IRS may decide not to pursue a whistleblower claim due to quality of claim information or if the statute of limitations is too short for enforcement action.
+The IRS may decide not to pursue a whistleblower claim due to the quality of claim information or if the statute of limitations is too short for enforcement action.
 Claims will also be denied if the information provided does not result in the collection of any proceeds by the IRS.

 In 2019, nearly 51% of whistleblower claims were rejected due to allegations that were not specific or credible.